-- a slight defect in shape, - a slight defect in development, - slight defects in colouring, - slight pressure marks not exceeding 1cm in total surface area, - slight skin defects which must not extend over more than: - 1.5 cm in length for defects of elongated shape, - 1 cm in total surface area for other defects.
+- a slight defect in shape, - a slight defect in development, - slight defects in colouring, - slight pressure marks not exceeding 1 cm2 in total surface area, - slight skin defects which must not extend over more than: - 1,5 cm in length for defects of elongated shape, - 1 cm2 in total surface area for other defects.

-This class includes peaches and nectarines which do not qualify for inclusion in the higher classes, but satisfy the minimum requirements specified above.
+This class includes peaches and nectarines which do not qualify for inclusion in the higher classes, but satisfy the minimum requirements specified in point A.